Driving high quality, relevant traffic to your website

 Linking - there is a lot of opportunity there if you are internal linking to your existing content and it sends a clear signal to Google of what you prioritise on your own website and you can help that with anchor text using the keyword for anchor text.

 A couple of additional tips there for when you are putting these actions in place and that is to;

 .......don't force your keywords either.
 So don't stick a ton of the keyword on a page if its not natural.
-Only use it where its natural and if its too difficult to fit the keyword or supporting keywords into the copy naturally, then its either no the right place for it or it its impossible across the entire page then maybe is not the right keyword for that particular page.
+Only use it where it's natural and if it's too difficult to fit the keyword or supporting keywords into the copy naturally, then it's either not the right place for it or if it's impossible across the entire page then maybe is not the right keyword for that particular page.

 .......give it some time.
 With SEO you can be waiting for up to 3 months to see any results.
 You are not going to see, or very unlikely to see results overnight so make some changes, put these actions into place and it will start driving traffic but give it a little time for it to take some effect.